 Considering the existence of the situation in which the same person holds the offices of Chairman and CEO, in compliance with the CG Code, the Board has designated independent Director Prof. Vitale to be the lead independent director, to guide the independent Directors, with particular reference to the independent Directors, in order to improve the activities and functioning of the Board.
-The lead independent director collaborates with the Chairman in order to ensure that the Directors receive complete and timely information, and is also authorised to convene special meetings of the independent Directors.
+The lead independent director collaborates with the Chairman in order to ensure that the Directors receive complete and timely information, and is also authorised to convene special meetings of the independent Directors only, at his own discretion or at the request of other Directors.
 As already stated, neither the Lead Independent Director nor any other director exercised that right during the course of 2014.